A Kolmogorov metric embedding for live cell microscopy signaling patterns: Results

 \subsection{ERK signaling in colonies of human stem cells}

-Live movies showing colony development of human induced pluripotent stem cells (iPSCs) were captured.
-Self-renewing cells are iPSCs that divide to produce other iPSCs, differentiated cells are formed as the cells progress towards a neural fate.
+Live movies showing colony development of human stem cells (hSCs) were captured.
+Self-renewing cells are hSCs that divide to produce other hSCs, differentiated cells are formed as the cells progress towards a neural fate.
 The movies were labeled with ERK-KTR and H2B (nuclear reporter).
 Ten 2-D movies of self-renewing colonies and ten of differentiated colonies were captured.
-SSF kymographs were generated for both ERK and the pairwise NCD matrix was generated.
-Supplementary figure \ref*{Fig.Supplement.HSC_kymos} shows 2-D projections of the ERK kymographs for the 10 differentiated movies (A) and the self-renewing movies (B).
-The CSF for these 20 movies was $[1.1,0.2]$, and the embedding did not indicate clear separation between ERK signaling patterns for self-renewing \emph{vs.} differentiated movies.
-Additionally, there was no statistically significant change in the relation between ERK and cellular velocity between the self-renewing and differentiated colonies, as shown in Figure \ref*{fig:veloPlot}B.
+Supplementary Figure \ref*{Fig.Supplement.HSC_kymos} shows 2-D projections of the ERK SSF for the 10 differentiated movies (A) and the self-renewing movies (B).
+The cluster structure function (CSF) for these 20 movies was $[1.1,0.2]$, and the embedding did not indicate clear separation between ERK signaling patterns for self-renewing \emph{vs.} differentiated movies.
+Additionally, there was no statistically significant change in the relation between ERK and cellular velocity between the self-renewing and differentiated colonies, as shown in Figure \ref*{fig:veloPlot} (B).
+This result agrees with a biological ground truth that will be published separately.